 Paying for College

-With college costs rising annually, on average between 8 to 10 percent the price-tag of a bachelors degree over four years has doubled, or tripled since they earned theirs.
-What cost mom and dad $40,000 back then, now costs $100,000 for their eldest child.
+Are you caught by surprise at the total cost of a college education (i.e. from first semester to graduation)?
+Waiting until the eldest child is in high school may cause a shock deadly to your future financial health.
+With college costs rising annually, on average between 5 to 8 percent, the price-tag of a bachelors degree over four years has doubled, or tripled since you parents earned yours.
+What cost mom and dad $40,000 back then, now costs $100,000+.
 Many families have two or more children.
-Since college "sticker prices" continue to rise annually, families with 2, 3 or 4 children are facing costs exceeding $200,000-$400,000.
+Since college "sticker prices" continue to rise annually, families with 2, 3 or 4 children are facing crushing costs.

-Add to that the fact that fewer and fewer students are able to graduate in four years and the bill can come as quite a shock.
-Here's a question for you now: Which year of college is the most expensive?
+Add to that the fact that fewer and fewer students are able to graduate in four years.
+Here's a question for you now: Which years of college are the most expensive?

-Answer: The year you haven't planned on; usually year 5.
+Answer: The years you haven't planned on; usually years 5 and 6.

 Why does it take students so long?
 One answer is the large census in many public universities.
 15,000 - 20,000 on campus is not an uncommon undergraduate enrollment at a land grant university.
 That results in required classes filling up quickly.
 Sometimes students have to wait a semester or two for another shot at it.

 Another reason students take longer than four years to graduate is they matriculate without a clear idea as to their academic and/or career objective.
-That can result in earning course credits that count toward their total number of hours, but not toward their major.
+That inevitably leads to delayed graduation.

 A third answer is that some students are academically ill-prepared for college.
 Some need remediation, others simply perform poorly in the freshman year.
 Low grades equate to a longer graduation timeline.